natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.%20140%2F1.md

 In March 1937, the Czechoslovakian Ministry of Defense asked both country's tank producers to propose a new type to supplement the LT-35, which could be mass-produced as soon as possible.
 They indicated that they would purchase at least 400 vehicles and guaranteed an initial order of 260.
 Naturally, ČKD offered the TNH, which was already fully developed.
 In tests from January 25, 1938, the type proved superior to all counterparts.
 On July 22, 1938, Czechoslovakia ordered 150 vehicles of the Type Lt Vz.38, for 620,146 crowns each.
 The intention was to achieve a monthly production of 20.
 However, when the first tank left the factory in February, the land was already divided; shortly afterwards, the Czech hull state was also occupied: none of the tanks could eventually serve the army before the German occupation began.

 === In German service ===
 As early as March, the factory management had contacted the Germans to continue production after the occupation.
 Germany had a great shortage of medium tanks and although the now LTM 38 tank was officially called a light tank, with its 37 mm gun it was no worse armed than the German medium Panzerkampfwagen III and much better than the light Panzerkampfwagen I and Panzerkampfwagen II; it was not only more reliable than the LT-35, but also than the light German tanks.
-Czech production capacity in the early years allowed Germany to form about a third more armored divisions and was thus critical to success during that time of the war.
+Czech production capacity in the early years allowed Germany to form about a third more armoured divisions and was thus critical to success during that time of the war.
 The production of the tank continued as Panzerkampfwagen 38 (t) (the name from January 16, 1940) until June 1942 and 1411 were built; monthly production peaked in September 1941 with 76 vehicles.
 There was also exported to the countries on the German side: Hungary took 102, Slovakia 69, Romania 50 and Bulgaria 10.
 Due to the rapid technical developments during the war, the type soon became obsolete.
 She was too small to carry a bigger cannon in a tower; several plans to do so were rejected.
 From 1942, the LT-38s were replaced or assigned less important tasks.

 However, Germany could not afford to leave production capacity idle; the chassis was extremely useful due to its reliability.
 A modified chassis of the PzKpfw 38 (t) therefore became the basis for various types of mechanized artillery, mechanized artillery and tank hunters, including the successful German Jagdpanzer 38, better known today as the "Hetzer".